-345 cases as well.
+NMR spectra can be corrected by SAFR.
+Finally, the field strength is affected by external fields or temperature changes in the room that are unpredictable, but SAFR will be helpful in these cases as well.
 SAFR requires a well-resolved and intense resonance line in the spectrum.
-The 1H resonance of solvent water present in hydrated microcrystalline or sedimented protein samples typically serves this purpose (Böckmann et al., 2009; Lacabanne et al., 2019).
+The H resonance of solvent water present in hydrated microcrystalline or sedimented protein samples typically serves this purpose (Böckmann et al., 2009; Lacabanne et al., 2019).
 Alternatively, any strong and sufficiently narrow peak can be used as the reference.
-As the water resonance is temperature dependent, the sample temperature needs to be stable during the experiments within about 1 °C. Normally, one of such circumstances could be treated by separating the experiment in shorter identical blocks with lower numbers of scans.
+As the water resonance is temperature dependent, the sample temperature needs to be stable during the experiments within about 1 °C. Normally, one FID (one row of a multidimensional experiment with its number of scans) is corrected with a single frequency value.
+If a significant field fluctuation appears within this time, one could store the SAFR spectra for every scan (or a chosen number of scans) and apply SAFR to this entity.
+We have not implemented this as it seems to be of marginal interest, realizing that most of such circumstances could be treated by separating the experiment in shorter identical blocks with lower numbers of scans.
 Besides this, we note that peaks that are aliased or folded along an indirect dimension cannot be accurately corrected by SAFR; a proper designation and a separate treatment of such resonances would be necessary.